scoover/tiller-web-dashboard/README.md

 13. If you approve, click `Allow`.
 14. A pane will appear titled: `Deploy as web app`.
 It should say "This project is now deployed as a web app."
 Below this message, you will see your new web app URL.
 This is what you’ll use to request your dashboard.
 Copy the URL.
 Bookmark it.
 15. Paste the URL in a new browser tab and check if everything is working.
-16. Since you just created an new & unverified script, you will likely see a screen that says "This app isn't verified."
-If you have reviewed the code and are comfortable proceeding, click on Advanced link (in the lower right) then on `Go to <your script name> (unsafe)`.
+16. Since you just created a new & unverified script, you will likely see a warning screen from Google that says ["This app isn't verified."](https://support.google.com/cloud/answer/7454865) If you have reviewed the code and are comfortable proceeding, click on Advanced link (in the lower right) then on `Go to <your script name> (unsafe)`.

 Hopefully, you're off and running at this point!
 Have fun and good luck.